 - Bake for about 15 minutes, until golden and puffed.
 Reduce the heat to 350ºF and bake for another 10 minutes.
 Turn off the oven and leave the choux to dry for another 10 minutes.
 Allow to cool.

-- To prepare filling, whisk ricotta with icing sugar until smooth.
+- To prepare filling, whisk ricotta with powdered sugar until smooth.
 When the choux have cooled, use a sharp knife and carefully slice in half.
-Pipe with the ricotta mixture and sift icing sugar on top before serving.
+Pipe with the ricotta mixture and dust with powdered sugar before serving.